Empirical Bayes PCA in high dimensions

-Here $f_{(\mu \cdot \pi)*\cN(0,\sigma^2)}$ is the marginal density of coordinates of $\bx$, which is the convolution of $\mu \cdot \pi$ with $\cN(0,\sigma^2)$.
-The maximization is performed over all probability distributions $\pi$ on the real line.
+A nonparametric implementation of this paradigm was described in \cite{robbins1950generalization,kiefer1956consistency}, which suggested estimating $\pi_*$ by the nonparametric maximum likelihood estimator (NPMLE) that maximizes the likelihood of $\bx$ over all prior probability distributions $\pi$ on the real line.
 It was shown in \cite{kiefer1956consistency,laird1978nonparametric,lindsay1983geometryI} that such a maximizer $\pi$ exists with discrete and finite support.
 We denote by

 the empirical Bayes posterior mean estimate of $\btheta$ using this estimated prior $\pi$.